 - Strengths: Bug, Dark, and Rock

 Surprisingly, Pokemon Go fan-favorite Machamp still hasn’t been banned in the Great League Remix.
 Shadow Machamp is the supreme option, but even in regular form, good ol’ Machamp is the best Fighting-type you’ll be able to use here.

 Counter is the best Fast Move you can get with Machamp.
 Team it up with the Charged Move Cross Chop, and you’ve got two excellent STAB moves.
 Rock Slide as a second Charged Move will give you coverage against Flying-types, one of Machamp’s weaknesses.

-The following 20 Pokemon cannot be used in the Great League Remix:
+The ban list has changed slightly in Season 13 of the Go Battle League.
+Right now, the following 20 Pokemon cannot be used in the Great League Remix: